wp-plugins/user-agent-theme-switcher/readme.txt

 == Changelog ==

+= 2.1.0 =
+* Added WordPress Web (trackback, pingback) and WordPress Android to the spiders type
+* Added support for Ipad (tablet) - Thanks to ovi_mihai
+* Added support for Amazon Kindle (tablet) - Thanks to ovi_mihai
+* Added support for GoogleBot (google)
+* Added support for GoogleBot Mobile (google, mobile)
+* Added tags for spiders and google

 = 2.0.0 =
 * Rewrite all plugin code added performance at the plugins workflow
 * Separated pages for browsers by theme, debug mode and the future cache